Remod-org/RealPortals/README.md

 # RealPortals

-## Command
+Create and manage portals using a portal gun in addition to the portal command.
+I suppose these are no more real than any other portal, but we are using the newer Rust-defined portals rather than our own custom object.

+A visible and audible effect will play on entrance and exit.
+We disable the opening door sounds of the Rust portal door.

+Portals can be customized to provide server access, or access to your friends or Rust teammates.
+They can be further customized to be either two-way (default) or one-way, with entrance and exit that can be swapped as needed.

+Each portal pair can have a custom name, although that name is not currently used.

+Why Garry's toolgun?
+Why not?

+## Commands (console or /chat)

- - portal -- Has subcommands as show below
- If typed by itself with no arguments, it will show details about the portal in front of the user
+ - portal -- Has subcommands as shown below.
+If typed by itself with no arguments, it will show details about the portal in front of the user.

  - portal name {NEWNAME} -- Assign a name to the portal
  - portal all {true/false} -- Set access to all players